 - Consultant, Developmental Editor, & Teacher - Masterful Storytelling, Writing, Editing, Marketing, Advocacy/Social Justice & Change

 - Spent over a decade+ in public service: teaching, advancing social change and human rights

-- Autodidact/migrant through 41 states, eight countries; rare genetic illness ninja (& student); never ending reader/worker, thru sometimes achy, violent, or wonder-full multi strata roller coaster vida; crooked toothed Southern-Hispanic descendant; raised South Philly/DC chola lite-->country gravel road pobre; solo y outta there by 17; largely self taught student left behind (& mix tape maker); child of one comic, fatalistic, angry, self made enlisted Marine + a paranoid schizophrenic/manic depressive democracy champion, aka large hearted immigrant; beatdown-thriver y Don Quixota to the bone; nieta/grandchild of . . .
+- Autodidact/migrant through 41 states, eight countries, most recently hailing from the Bay; rare genetic illness ninja (& student); never ending reader/worker, thru sometimes achy, violent, or wonder-full multi strata roller coaster vida; crooked toothed Southern-Hispanic descendant; raised South Philly/DC chola lite-->country gravel road pobre; solo y outta there by 17; largely self taught student left behind (& mix tape maker); child of one comic, fatalistic, angry, self made enlisted Marine + a paranoid schizophrenic/manic depressive democracy champion, aka large hearted immigrant; beatdown-thriver y Don Quixota to the bone; nieta/grandchild of . . .

 (e) 21 Inspirations/Great Creations

 Rabih Alameddine's The Hakawati and I, the Divine